kruvcraft21/GGIl2cpp/README.md

-# Il2cpp Api for GameGuardian
+# Il2cpp Module for GameGuardian

 ## About script
 This script is only needed to make it easier to work with Il2cpp.
 This script works through the program [GameGuardian](https://gameguardian.net).
 The script is completely built on Il2cppApi, you can easily find the necessary information on the interface yourself and create a similar script.